OfficeDev/teams-toolkit/packages/api/review/teamsfx-api.api.md

         EnvMeta_2 as EnvMeta,
         Json_2 as Json,
         PluginName,
-        ProjectSetting,
-        SolutionSetting,
+        ProjectSettings_2 as ProjectSettings,
+        SolutionSettings_2 as SolutionSettings,
+        AzureSolutionSettings_2 as AzureSolutionSettings,
         Inputs_2 as Inputs,
         Context_2 as Context,
-        Stage_2 as Stage
+        Stage_2 as Stage,
+        LocalSettings_2 as LocalSettings,
+        LocalSetting
     }
 }
 export { v2 }